Binary Hypothesis Testing for Softmax Models and Leverage Score Models: Leverage Score Model

 \subsection{General Result}

 We first prove a general result which is the leverage score version of Theorem~\ref{thm:softmax-general}. \begin{theorem} Let $A,B\in \R^{n\times d}$ be two matrices.
 Consider the binary hypothesis testing problem of distinguishing $\Leverage_A$ and $\Leverage_B$ using constrained queries (Definition~\ref{def:leverage-constraint}).
-Define $\delta = \sup_{s: c \le s_i^2\le C \forall i} H(\Leverage_A(s), \Leverage_B(s))$.
+Define

 Then the sample complexity of the binary hypothesis testing problem is $\Theta(\delta^{-2})$.
 That is, there is an algorithm that successfully solves the problem using $O(\delta^{-2})$ energy-constrained queries, and any algorithm that successfully solves the problem uses $\Omega(\delta^{-2})$ energy-constrained queries. \end{theorem} \begin{proof} The proof is similar to Theorem~\ref{thm:softmax-general} and omitted. \end{proof}